iJKTen/nodejs-flashcards/how-to-run.md

 # Getting Started

-Before you can run this application you will haveto confugure database access, create a new database login, create a new database and seed the newly created database.
+Before you can run this application you will have to confugure database access, create a new database login, create a new database and seed the newly created database.

 ## Update your pg_hba.conf file